Reduce Your Carbon Footprint

 Seaweed sequesters nitrogen, phosphorus, and carbon, meaning seaweed farms are carbon negative.

-A donation, investment or sponsorship no matter how small would be greatly appreciated and help offset your companies carbon footprint.
+A donation, investment or sponsorship no matter how small would be greatly appreciated and help offset your companies carbon footprint through green carbon.

-2) Open a specialised macro-algae research laboratory aimed at seeding seaweed lines and to study the suitability of other native seaweeds, such as Ulva, Dulce, Wracks and Irish Moss for farming.
-This will be a Centre of Excellence where new/innovative methods of propagation can be realised.
-Training the next generation of seaweed technicians, in the ever evolving science of macroalgae farming around the world.
-Open the facility to the younger generation to learn about the importance of ocean health and the role seaweed plays in the oceans, the positive effect it has on the environment and, more worryingly, what would happen to planet earth if the seaweed dies!
+2) Open a specialised macro-algae research laboratory aimed at propagating seaweed and to study the suitability of other native seaweeds, such as Ulva, Dulce, Wracks and Irish Moss for farming.
+This will be a Centre of Excellence where new innovative methods of propagation can be realised, training the next generation of seaweed technicians in the ever evolving science of macroalgae farming around the world.
+We aim to open the facility as an education centre to the younger generation to learn about the importance of ocean health and the role seaweed plays in the oceans, the positive effect it has on the environment and, more worryingly, what would happen to planet earth if the seaweed dies! £500k

 3) To trial deep sea seaweed growing platforms, using our own unique and eco-friendly design, to grow a number of seaweeds well away from land, utilising the vast space of the ocean, reducing the need of restrictive licencing and interference from other man made activities.
 A more cost-effective way of growing large amounts of seaweed (both brown and red seaweeds) in the deep ocean with an option for farming shellfish at sea at the same time.
 Investments of £180k are required .